No-Fault Insurance States: How PIP Requirements Work in Your State

 Does no-fault insurance cost more than regular insurance?

 Generally, yes.
 No-fault states tend to have higher average auto insurance premiums than tort (at-fault) states because of the mandatory PIP coverage requirement.
-Michigan and New York are among the most expensive states for auto insurance in the country, partly due to their no-fault systems.
-However, the exact cost depends on your specific coverage choices, driving history, and insurer.
+In 2026, the most expensive no-fault states — New York ($3,848/yr), Florida ($3,950/yr), and Michigan ($3,375/yr) — all rank among the highest in the country, compared to tort states like Ohio ($1,687/year) and Virginia (~$1,154/year).
+The exact cost depends on your specific coverage choices, driving history, and insurer, so shopping around is critical.
+See our car insurance by state guide for more comparisons.

 Can you sue someone in a no-fault insurance state?